Ad Image

 SailPoint

 Description: SailPoint offers both traditional Identity Management with its IdentityIQ solution and IdentityNow, a multi-tenant Identity-as-a-Service (IDaaS) solution.
 IdentityIQ is provided as a stand-alone, on-premises product with several optional add-ons.
 SailPoint’s Identity IQ is well-regarded for its strong identity governance and provisioning capabilities.
 IdentityIQ is also a hosted managed service for enterprises strapped for cybersecurity and identity talent.
-IdentityNow’s true strength lies in its access governance capabilities, which build SailPoint’s background as an IGA innovator.
+IdentityNow’s true strength lies in its access governance capabilities, which further strengthen SailPoint’s position as an IGA innovator.

 Salesforce

 Description: Salesforce entered the Identity and Access Management market in 2013 with the release of Salesforce Identity.
-This IDaaS solution is both offered as an independent service and as part of Salesforce’s cloud Platform-as-a-Service (PaaS) solution offering.
-Salesforce Identity features baseline IDaaS capabilities for establishing and enforcing enterprise-level access policy and provisioning and an excellent and integrated graphical workflow for policy management, enterprise social identity, and centralized access management capabilities.
+This IDaaS solution is offered both as an independent service and as part of Salesforce’s Platform-as-a-Service (PaaS) offering.
+Salesforce Identity features a baseline IDaaS capability for establishing and enforcing enterprise-level access policies and provisioning, and an excellent, integrated graphical workflow for policy management, enterprise social identity, and centralized access management.

 Saviynt

 Description: Saviynt approaches identity governance and administration holistically, moving beyond core Identity Governance to cloud security, application GRC, and access governance—all within an entirely cloud-based solution.
 Saviynt’s platform can facilitate and automate user access reviews, onboarding, offboarding, and lifecycle management.
-It also enables import access, usage data from applications in real-time or as a batch recognizes violations and remediation suggestions.
-Saviynt can also develop rules and roles based on user data, attributes, behaviors and offer suggestions.
+It also enables import access and real-time or batch usage data from applications, recognizes violations, and provides remediation suggestions.
+Saviynt can also develop rules and roles based on user data, attributes, behaviors, and offer suggestions.

 SecureAuth

 Description: SecureAuth offers specific industry solutions for healthcare, energy, and retail.
-SecureAuth’s solutions allow customers to manage privileged access to applications in the cloud or on-premise through provisioning user access changes, certifying user access, remediating access violations, and generating audit and compliance reports.
-Its specific use cases include 25 multi-factor authentication methods to supplant password-oriented and two-factor authentication and options to protect Microsoft Office 365 in particular.
+SecureAuth’s solutions allow customers to manage privileged access to applications in the cloud or on-premises through provisioning user access changes, certifying user access, remediating access violations, and generating audit and compliance reports.
+Its specific use cases include 25 multi-factor authentication methods to replace password-based and two-factor authentication, and options to protect Microsoft Office 365 in particular.

 Simeio

 Description: Atlanta-based Simeio Solutions offers a variety of IAM solutions as both dedicated cloud hosting and on-premise managed services.
-Simeio offers IDaaS to clients who want consumer IAM and/or CIAM capabilities as a Service via on-premise, hosted on cloud, or hybrid with a private cloud option available.
-Its identity security platform, Identity Orchestrator, allows clients to consume Identity-as-a-Service or leverage previous investments and manage their legacy IAM environments with next-generation protection.
+Simeio offers IDaaS to clients who want consumer IAM and/or CIAM capabilities as a Service, available on-premises, in the cloud, or in a hybrid configuration, with a private cloud option.
+Its identity security platform, Identity Orchestrator, enables clients to consume Identity-as-a-Service, leverage prior investments, and manage their legacy IAM environments with next-generation protection.

 Tools4ever

 Description: Tools4Ever develops and provides standardized and affordable IGA solutions.
 Tools4ever’s software suite includes access management, password management, authorization management, and AD and NTFS auditing tools and capabilities.
 In addition to identity governance and administration, Tools4Ever also enables self-service resets, centralized access reporting, detailed audit logs, and Single Sign-On.
-Tools4Ever also offers an inhouse team of IT consultants to assist with enterprises’ identity governance and administration deployment and implementations.
+Tools4Ever also offers an in-house team of IT consultants to assist enterprises with the deployment and implementation of their identity governance and administration solutions.

 Ubisecure

-Description: Ubisecure is a European technology provider specializing in high scale customer IAM (CIAM) use-cases.
-Its Identity Platform is designed to enhance an enterprise’s customer-facing applications by providing a high-quality experience to increase customer capture, conversion, and engagement.
-It allows enterprises to obtain and secure customer data for strategic business purposes while simultaneously meeting essential regulatory requirements like GDPR.
-Its solution is available via on-premise software, private cloud, or as a managed service.
+Description: Ubisecure is a European technology provider specializing in large-scale customer IAM (CIAM) use-cases.
+Its Identity Platform is designed to enhance an enterprise’s customer-facing applications by delivering a high-quality experience that increases customer capture, conversion, and engagement.
+It allows enterprises to obtain and secure customer data for strategic business purposes while also meeting essential regulatory requirements, such as GDPR.
+Its solution is available on-premises, in the private cloud, or as a managed service.